limh0228/GithubTutorial/README.md

 - Add more markdown styling to make the README more clear
 - Add an additional note about OS specific corrections (i.e. in Windows, you will need to ...)

-If do not want to make a change to existing material, create your own supplementary lab under the `supplementary_labs` folder, using the file `supplementary_labs/rebasing` as a template.
+If do not want to make a change to existing material, create your own supplementary lab under the `supplementary_labs` folder, using the file `supplementary_labs/instructions` as a template.
+Look at the example `supplementary_labs/UnderstandingRebasing` for help.

 1. In your shell, navigate to the repository clone you have made on your local machine.
 2. Create a branch to encapsulate the changes you will make for your new "feature":